laurentbeaumer/Battleship/README.md

 The game is played by two players, each one placing "battleships" on their 10 x 10 board.

+The board of a player is hidden from the other player.

 Once all the ships have been placed, the game can start.

 Each Player attacks one position on each turn.
 They et a "hit" when an enemy ship is at that position, and a "miss" otherwise.